ChronoVortex/GameMakerModManager/README.md

 ## Testing

-Export the `ModManager` project in GameMaker and rename the game's `data.win` file to `modman.win`.
+Make sure GameMaker is set to export in VM.
+Export the `ModManager` project and rename the game's `data.win` file to `modman.win`.
 Then, export the `ModReceiver` project and place its `data.win` file in the same folder as the `ModManager` game.
-You can create a project using UTMT for `ModReceiver`'s `data.win` and place it in `%localappdata%/mods/TestMod` to check if the game is able to successfully install it as a mod.
+Place the `mods` folder in `%localappdata%/ModManager`, then run the game.
+After you've pressed "Enter" enough times to step through the full mod installation process, the game should display "Inside successfully modded game!"

 ## License